 All this does not involve understanding either play or playfulness as positive, fun or voluntary by default.
 Play may be thrilling or cruel, and rub shoulders with empowerment and violence alike.
 In its ambivalent and darker forms, play sets also pleasure – its key motivator and aim – in a new light, as encompassing a broader affective register than it is often associated with.
 In perpetual testing of the possibilities of action, playfulness helps to see how sexual tastes develop, are learned, alter, and diversify over people’s lifespans.
 This sense of contingency and transformability affords productive insights into the emergence and forms of gendered and sexual identities.

-Research group: Susanna Paasonen (PI), Ihsan Asman (doctoral researcher), Caroline Bem (postdoctoral researcher), Kaisu Hynnä (doctoral researcher), Veli-Matti Karhulahti (postdoctoral researcher), Katariina Kyrölä (senior researcher), Mari Pajala (senior researcher), Laura Saarenmaa (Senior Researcher) & Jaakko Suominen (senior researcher)
+Research group: Susanna Paasonen (PI), Ihsan Asman (doctoral researcher), Caroline Bem (postdoctoral researcher), Daniel Cardoso (postdoctoral researcher), Mayara Caetano (doctoral researcher), Kaisu Hynnä-Granberg (doctoral researcher), Veli-Matti Karhulahti (postdoctoral researcher), Katariina Kyrölä (senior researcher), Mari Pajala (senior researcher), Laura Saarenmaa (senior researcher) & Jaakko Suominen (senior researcher)